lafvintech/ESP32-S3-4DOF-AI-Robot-Dog/docs/source/Preparation.rst

 .. attention::

  If you are unsure which serial port to select, you can disconnect the device and check which port disappears from the list, then reconnect it and select that port.

-    If no new serial port is detected, it indicates that the main control board has not entered download mode.
-Please proceed as follows: press and hold the **BOOT button**, then connect the data cable to the main control board.
+ If a new serial port is not detected, it indicates that the main control board has not entered download mode.
+Please follow these steps: press and hold the **BOOT button**, connect the data cable to the main control board, and then release the **BOOT button**; the corresponding port should then be recognized.

 ----